“RESTORING THE EARTH, AS THE EARTH HAS RESTORED US.”

-Whether you have just lost a loved one, or are looking ahead to the future details of tending to your affairs, or if you are simply interested in the new green burial movement, we are here to help.
+Whether you have just lost a loved one, or are looking ahead to the future details of tending to your affairs, or if you are simply interested in the new conservation burial movement, we are here to help.

 For those in grief, we know what a difficult and challenging time this can be, and we have numerous ways to assist in your process, in providing a refuge for you and family to take time in a safe and peaceful sanctuary.
 Feel free to explore our webpage on Natural Grief, Recent Loss, and find our Resource List in the Education section of this website.
 For someone who has lost a loved one through a recent sudden or traumatic loss, there are many ways you can find the support that is so important to move through at this time.
 Please accept our sympathies and empathetic understanding, for we ourselves have been through the process of grieving and loss numerous times.